 Herring Gulls are protected under the Conservation of Wildlife (Jersey) Law 2000.
 This makes it illegal to intentionally injure or kill any gull or to take, damage or destroy an active nest or its contents.
 The law does recognise that in some circumstances control may be necessary and action can be taken to ensure public health and safety.
 This is done by licensed individuals who adhere to strict codes of conduct.
 CBM Services is a licensed pest control company operating in Jersey whose services include the substitution of eggs along with the removal of roof-top gull nests and eggs during the breeding season.

 Magpies are black-and-white bird with a very long tail.
 It is a member of the crow family.
 When the wings are folded, the magpie has a white breast and a white patch in each side.
 Magpies live on insects, grubs, berries and carrion, with occasional frogs and snails.
 They have also been known to kill small pets such as baby guinea pigs.
 Magpies supplement their diet in the breeding season by raiding nests of smaller birds and eating the eggs and baby chicks.
 Their numbers have increased by 112% over the last 30 years and they are now the 13th most commonly seen bird in British gardens.
 Whilst most bird protection organisations struggle to explain why songbirds are declining so rapidly in Britain, many enlightened observers believe magpies and carrion crows are a significant part of the problem.
-Control is best in the spring using Larsen Traps & conventional methods, repeat or follow-up visits are at a reduced rate.
+Control is best in the spring using Larsen Traps & conventional methods.

 Pigeons can be very damaging to buildings and their occupants.
 Their fouling is very corrosive and unsightly.
-It harbours and sustains infestations of flying and biting insects and mites and poses a serious health risk, in particular respiratory and intestinal infections caused by bacteria and fungal spore’s Roosting bird are normally removed in one visit using conventional methods, repeat or follow-up visits at a reduced rate.
+It harbours and sustains infestations of flying and biting insects and mites and poses a serious health risk, in particular respiratory and intestinal infections caused by bacteria and fungal spore’s Roosting bird are normally removed in one visit using conventional methods.

 While the Common Pheasant is not indigenous to the island of Jersey it is protected under the Conservation of Wildlife (Jersey) Law 2000, a license is required to control their numbers; they were introduced into Britain from western Asia by the Romans & Normans but became extinct in the beginning of the 17th century.
 It was introduced again & rediscovered as a game bird in the 1830s & crossed the channel to Jersey in the early 21st century with the help of prospective game shooters.
 Ring-neck pheasants can be found on farmland feeding on a wide variety vegetable & animal foods some examples would be; fruits, seeds, potatoes, lizards, snakes & from time to time birds.
-Control is by conventional methods, repeat or follow-up visits are at a reduced rate.
+Control is by conventional methods.